damian-lis/portfolio-website/README.md

 </section>
 ```

-As we can see in the example above, we have a section element with only one class (mb-40) that contains a div element that takes the appearance of a card with additional styles (slideInFromLeft is an animation class).
+As we can see in the example above, we have a section element with only one utility class named mb-40 (margin-bottom: 40px) that contains a div element with classes named: card (properties that give us the appearance of the card), element-center (element centering - margin:0 auto), sm-wrap-x-500 (max-width: 500px under the screen width of 800px - mobile version is indicated by the prefix sm), slideInFromLeft (an animation).

-In the element inside we have a structure well known from Bootstrap, in which a row has been defined and two columns of 50% width (ShowObject is an animation class).
+In the middle of the aforementioned div element there is an another div element with the classes named: row-xy (which refers to Bootstrap and in this case arranges elements horizontally x and vertically y by flex property) and py-10 (setting the padding vertically by 10).

+Going further into the discussed html structure, we have two elements that have the same col-50 class (modeled on bootstrap framework and refers to the flex-basis property: 50% - i.e. the element covers 50% of the parent space).
+The next elements with different classes work in the same way as described above.

-Due to the fact that the second column contains more complex styles, a component inside a card-inner element, has been separated here, the styles of which have been moved to the (styles/components/preview.css) folder in order not to make a mess in the code (such a solution was introduced in the entire project).
+It should be mentioned that due to the fact that the second so-called column of element with row-xy class contains more complex styles, a component preview has been separated here, the styles of which have been moved to the (styles/components/preview.css) folder in order not to make a mess in the code (such a solution was introduced in the entire project).

 So the general principle of creating styles in the project is that if the elements contain a large number of styles, the component is extracted and a css file for a given component is created.
 If there are fewer styles for a given element, classes from the utilities folder are used.